-Williams’s division got bogged down practically as soon as they landed at Iwo Jima.
+Williams’s heroism came at Iwo Jima during February 1945.
+He’d made his beach landing on the 21st, but his division got bogged down practically as soon as they landed.
 Those Marines were up against a network of machine gun pillboxes, and they were facing many losses.

 Two days later, they were still fighting to advance.